Alicexplore/A-013/README.md

 ## 🌱 Future Improvements

 This project is constantly evolving.
 Here are some ideas I plan to implement:
+1. **Migrating to TypeScript**: For better type management and code robustness.
+2. **Advanced Fullscreen Animations**: When switching to fullscreen mode, introducing a set of contemporary animations that contrast with the retro vibe of the console.
+3. **Website Preloader animation**: Card's animation inserted in the console.
-1. **Interactive Cards**: The cards on the left will become fully interactive, possibly integrating APIs (LinkedIn, GitHub, etc.).
+4. **Interactive Cards**: The cards on the left will become fully interactive, possibly integrating APIs.
-2. **Custom Games**: Adding unique games that I design myself, to enhance interactivity.
+5. **Custom Games**: Adding unique games that I design myself, to enhance interactivity.
-3. **Advanced Fullscreen Animations**: When switching to fullscreen mode, introducing a set of contemporary animations that contrast with the retro vibe of the console.
-4. **Migrating to TypeScript**: For better type management and code robustness.
-5. **New Sections**: Adding more projects, a blog, or a gallery feature.
+6. **New Sections**: Adding more projects, a blog, or a gallery feature.

 </br>